dhrits/CapstoneDatasets/README.md

 # Instructions
 Please install all dependencies spefied in `requirements.txt` before moving forward.
 Datatset download instructions are included in the jupyter notebook `Capstone Datasets Summary.ipybn`.

 # Project Summary

+This repository aims to satisfy the capstone data gathering project.
+Due to the size of the datasets, I have not included them in the repo.
+Even though it is possible to add them to git lfs, it would not be efficient.
+The jupyter notebook allows for very easy download of the data though.

 Tentatively, my project aims to build a web/mobile app which allows visual detection classification of dog breeds using deep neural networks.
 To this end, the datasets must consist of images of various dog breeds and corresponding breed labels.
 As per the requirements of this mini-project, three datasets are described below.